wuzhengy/TAU/Communication over DHT.md

 ## Mutable
 In the salt, we put friend pk_id, chainID, channel name, time slot(the valid time window for the message) and other protocol information to form up mutable data item key, on which we will build many commication protocol support blockchain and chat.
 ### Mutable items format in chat
-After B scanned A's QR code(public key), B start to post mutable items(gossip or other type) to A, then expect read from A's response, given A has B's QR code scanned into A's peer list as well.
+After B scanned A's QR code(public key), B start to post gossip to A, then expect read from A's response, given A has B's QR code scanned into A's peer list as well.
 1. gossip: see later discussion
 2. profile: A will post this mutable response to `public`; A will also publish these info automatically when update happens.
 ```